-- ii.
-Minimum N-Size (ESEA section 1111(c)(3)(A)): - a.
+ii.
+Minimum N-Size (ESEA section 1111(c)(3)(A)):

+a.
 Provide the minimum number of students that the State determines are necessary to be included to carry out the requirements of any provisions under Title I, Part A of the ESEA that require disaggregation of information by each subgroup of students for accountability purposes.

-Results for accountability purposes will be reported for any student group that meets accountability minimum size criteria of 25 tests (for assessment related indicators) or 25 students (for graduation and non-assessment related indicators).
-To ensure that campuses and districts with a very small number of students or assessments are still evaluated for accountability purposes, the All Students group minimum size criteria is reduced to at least 10 assessments (for assessment related indicators) or 10 students (for graduation and non-assessment related indicators).
-Small numbers analyses are conducted when there are fewer than 10 test results or 10 students results.
+Results for accountability purposes will be reported for any cell that meets accountability minimum size criteria (i.e., All Students-no minimum size criteria; if denominator is less than 10, data are aggregated across three years using uniform averaging; Student Groups-denominator greater than or equal to 25).
+For the All Students group, the minimum size criteria of 25 or more tests is not applied in order to ensure that campuses and districts with a very small number of students tested are still evaluated for accountability purposes.
+Specifically, small numbers analyses are conducted when there are fewer than 10 test results in the current year.
 A three-year uniform average is computed based on the current year, prior year, and prior-prior year results.
-If there are 10 or more test results or students available when all three years are combined, then the three-year uniform average is used to evaluate the All Students group.
+If there are 10 or more test results available when all three years are combined, then the three-year uniform average is used to evaluate the All Students group.

 The table below summarizes the impact at the district and campus level for all students and six student groups based on a minimum size of 10 for all students and 25 for student groups based on 2016 data.
-The "Not Evaluated" category in the table below is comprised of campuses/districts that fit into one of the following groupings: